AntR0y/anthony-web/readme.md

 I will go into futher detail on each page of my website in later sections

 ## How does it work?
 How do you use it?
-To browse through my website, you can either download this repository and browse through it on your local, or you can take a look here "link."
+To browse through my website, you can either download this repository and browse through it on your local, or you can take a look [here](https://www.anthonyroytman.net/home.html).

 ## Pages in my website
 ### Home page